KartikNaphade2004/Homeocare/README.md

 To install HomeoCare, follow these steps:

-1. Clone the repository: `git clone https://github.com/chiragbadhe/Homeocare`
+1. Clone the repository: `git clone https://github.com/KartikNaphade2004/Homeocare`
 2. Install dependencies: `npm install`
-3. Start the application: `npm start`
+3. Start the application: `npm run dev` (for development) or `npm start` (for production)

+### Free Usage (No API Key Required)

+The application works **completely free** out of the box using a built-in rule-based homeopathic suggestion system.
+No API keys or configuration needed!

+### Optional: OpenAI Integration

+For enhanced AI-powered suggestions, you can optionally add your OpenAI API key:
+1. Create a `.env.local` file in the root directory
+2. Add: `OPENAI_API_KEY=your_api_key_here`
+3. For Vercel deployment, add the environment variable in your project settings

 ## Usage